soedinglab/metaeuk/README.md

 ### Important parameters:

-     --min-length        minimal number of codons in putative protein fragment -e                  maximal E-Value to retain a match between a putative protein fragment and a reference taraget --metaeuk-eval      maximal combined E-Value to retain an optimal exon set --metaeuk-tcov      minimal length ratio of combined set to target --slice-search      if referenceDB is a profile database, should be added
+     --min-length        minimal number of codons in putative protein fragment -e                  maximal E-Value to retain a match between a putative protein fragment and a reference target --metaeuk-eval      maximal combined E-Value to retain an optimal exon set --metaeuk-tcov      minimal length ratio of combined set to target --slice-search      if referenceDB is a profile database, should be added